joekim97/p8106_hw3_jhk2201/homework3_jhk2201.md

     ##
     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

+###### Using your tidied dataset, aggregate accross minutes to create a total activity variable for each day, and create a table showing these totals.
+Are any trends apparent?

 ``` r
 agg.accel_df = accelerometer_df %>%